 Discover avenues towards optimal preparation to increase confidence on the podium.
-Strengthen the fundaments in Berlin, taught by international competition winner and experienced teacher Brandon Keith Brown.
+Strengthen the fundaments in Berlin, taught by international competition winner and experienced teacher, Brandon Keith Brown.
 Develop technique, score study skills and an informed imagination in preparation for competitions and auditions in a supportive, non-competitive environment.
-Languages are English and German.
+Experienced and inexperienced conductors may apply.
+No age requirements.
+The course will be taught in English.
+German is also available.

 General concepts:

-Baton technics, score study, the plane, visual registration of the gesture, the preparatory beat, geographic vs. centrifugal beating patterns, connecting with the sound, conveying weight, physical manifestations of the ictus and gesture for strings/choir, wind/brass/percussion, basic rhythmic units, rehearsal deportment and planning, psychology, and programming.
+Baton techniques, score study, the plane, visual registration of the gesture, the preparatory beat, geographic vs. centrifugal beating patterns, connecting with the sound, conveying weight, physical manifestations of the ictus and gesture for strings/choir, wind/brass/percussion, basic rhythmic units, rehearsal deportment and planning, psychology, and programming.
+Participants are limited.

 Application Requirements